 I was feeling quite sheepish: I was writing a blog about taking tea with Mum and I didn’t even own a teapot.
 Well, we finally remedied that.
+Yes, Tea with Mum finally has a teapot!

 I had been looking around and had narrowed it down to a shortlist of candidates that I quite liked.
 Strangely, they were all very similar, but quite different in price.

-Unbeknownst to me, my wonderful husband found my shortlist and purchased one for me when he was purchasing the dinosaur in the room for Miss M. Secretly, he purchased it for me for Easter.
+Unbeknownst to me, my wonderful husband found my shortlist and purchased one for me when he was purchasing the dinosaur in the room for Miss M.

 Then the anniversary of my Mum’s death happened and I was a real mess.
 To cheer me up and to recognise how this blog is helping, he gave me the teapot early.
 It must have been a spur of the moment idea: when I rinsed it I found the price tag still stuck to the bottom.